-As Asia’s adoption of EAM grows and global geopolitical unrest ebbs and flows, it will be interesting to see where the market shifts.
+As Asia’s adoption of EAM grows, North America tries to stave off recessionary profit losses and global geopolitical unrest ebbs and flows, it will be interesting to see where the market shifts.
 Vendors will have to keep a close eye on the hot new markets and be prepared to jump on them as they arise to get ahead of the growing influx of new platforms vying for EAM market share.

 Barriers to Entry

 One significant trend our experts noted in the EAM market is that of entry barriers and adoption rates.
-In UpKeep’s 2019 adoption study, it was discovered that of 271 maintenance managers surveyed, only 39% use a software system to track maintenance tasks.
+UpKeep’s 2019 adoption study found that of 271 maintenance managers surveyed, only 39% use a software system to track maintenance tasks.

 But why is the adoption rate so low?
 Surely a system as useful as CMMS/EAM should be nearing universality, right?
 Unfortunately, it’s not always that simple.
-Some entry barriers and adoption hindrances include lack of mobile options (until recently, anyway), outdated deployment modes, cost, technology aversion and simply being unaware of the benefits of EAM software.
-Our experts spoke a little more in-depth about some of these barriers they see daily.
+Some entry barriers and adoption hindrances include outdated deployment methods, high cost, technology aversion and simply being unaware of the benefits of EAM software.
+Our experts spoke a little more in-depth about some of the barriers they see daily.